-I can only manage to get 9 cupcakes from the recipe in your first book.
+I can only manage to get 9 cupcakes from the recipe in the first edition of your first book.
 Why is this?

 This will depend on the size of the case you use and the amount of batter you put into each one.
 Choose the size of the case you’d like to use and see how many you get, if you need to increase the recipe to get the desired amount then please do experiment.

 There’s lots of cake still stuck to my cupcake cases.
 What’s wrong?

 This is totally normal.
 Depending on the recipe you’re following, some can leave a relatively thick layer of crumbs stuck to the paper.

 We suggest cupcakes should be two thirds full and muffins three quarters full before baking.